Joy in Medicine®: Criteria

 Teamwork

-Effective teamwork can have a tremendous impact on the overall well-being of physicians and care teams.
-Effective teamwork has been linked to less stress, higher job satisfaction and improvements in patient care.
-Teamwork and team-based care must be purposefully cultivated and consider more than just whether team members “get along.”
+Effective teamwork can have a tremendous impact on the overall well-being of physicians and care teams and has been linked to less stress, higher job satisfaction and improvements in patient care.
+But teamwork and team-based care must be purposefully cultivated.
+Consider more than just whether team members “get along;” expand the scope to include a wide range of factors such as team structures, role functions and workflows that enhance the ability for teams to work together more seamlessly.
+Learn more about the Teamwork pillar (PDF).

 Leadership